Transformer Semantic Genetic Programming for d-dimensional Symbolic Regression Problems

 The population size is set to 100 and the search is conducted for 100 generations.
 Parents are selected via tournament selection with a tournament size of 5 and no elitism is applied.
 Each dataset is divided into training and test sets in a 75\% to 25\% ratio.
+We use Root Mean Squared Error (RMSE) as the evaluation metric, which quantifies the Euclidean distance between the function's semantics \(f(\mathcal{X}) \) and the target semantics.
 The best program (i.e., the one with the lowest training RMSE) is extracted as the final solution and evaluated on the test set to measure its prediction quality.
-We use Root Mean Squared Error (RMSE) as the evaluation metric, which quantifies the Euclidean distance between the function's semantics \( f(\mathcal{X}) \) and the target semantics.

 \paragraph{TSGP-Setup.} To create training data for the transformer model of TSGP, we apply stdGP to 50 synthetic regression problems for each dimensionality $d \in \{2,3,4,5\}$.
 Each stdGP run uses a population of 2,000 and continues until 150,000 unique functions are collected.
 All other parameters match those specified in Table~\ref{tab:gp_parameters}.
 To balance accuracy and simplicity and reduce bloat during evolution, we employ double tournament selection \citep{Sean2002FightingBloat}.
-Generated expressions are simplified using SymPy, except for numerical constants, which are preserved in their original form to be compatible with the ERC values of the search and to ensure comparability with the other benchmarked algorithms.
-This results in a vocabulary for TSGP consisting of the primitive set and ERCs (as in Table~\ref{tab:gp_parameters}), variables up to dimensionality 5, integers from -5 to 5 (produced by SymPy combining sub-structures), additional token placeholder for the target semantic distance $\mathrm{SD}_t$ and dataset dimensionality $d$.
-The full vocabulary is provided in Appendix~\ref{appendix:Vocabulary}